DeviousD4n/GPTerm/README.md

 ```bash
 gpterm -l
 ```
 This will display the names of all the chat files in the default directory `~/.local/share/gpterm`.
-The chat files are sorted based on the modification time.

 ### Resuming Previous Chats